acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 <!-- $gte and $lt -->

-As a result, which operators would you use to construct the correct query for this question ?
+Using what you have above, how would you construct this query using these comparison operators ?

 <br>
 <br>